dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-04/2024-04-19/readme.md

 ## Miscellaneous

 * For macOS 14 users: [**Gerrit Grunwald** published a new version of JDKUpdater](https://twitter.com/hansolo_/status/1778774663939707037) with the ability to download builds of OpenJDK from different distributions, with or without JavaFX included.
 [Sources and releases are available on GitHub](https://github.com/HanSolo/JDK-Updater/releases).
+* Do you want to use JavaFX on the Raspberry Pi?
+Thanks to contributions by **Robert von Burg**, the [Pi4J JavaFX example project](https://github.com/Pi4J/pi4j-example-javafx) downloads JavaFX 22 from the Gluon website automatically when you build the application with Maven.

 ## JFX Central